Nordix/xcluster/ovl/load-balancer/README.md

 Scaling test;
 ```
 #sudo apt install -y libnl-3-dev libnl-genl-3-dev libnetfilter-queue1
-__nvm=10 __nrouters=1 ./load-balancer.sh test --view --scale="1 2" nfqueue_scale > $log
+__nvm=10 ./load-balancer.sh test --view --scale="1 2" nfqueue_scale > $log
 ```

-In this test the maximum vms are used (10) and just one load-balancer (for no good reason).
+In this test the maximum vms are used (10).
 VMs 1 and 2 are scaled out and scaled in again and a graph is presented.
 Example;

 <img src="scale.svg" alt="Scale graph" width="50%" />